tastytough/COMP2116-UserDocs/docs/index.md

 !!! success
     Indicates successful results.

-## Objective of Documentation
+## Documentation Goals

-- Installing MySQL
-- Understanding how to use MySQL Workbench
-- Understand Entity-Relationship Diagrams (ERD) and create them.
-- Familiarize yourself with data types commonly used in databases.
-- Comprehend the concepts of primary keys and foreign keys in database design.
-- Explore the relationships between different tables within a database.
-- Learn the process of normalizing database tables.
+- Guide through the installation of MySQL.
+- Provide insights into using MySQL Workbench.
-- Recognize the characteristics of both poor and effective data structures.
+- Guide through the creation and understanding of Schemas and Tables.
-- Master the techniques for storing data in databases efficiently.
-- Gain proficiency in retrieving data from databases.
-- Practice querying using the SELECT statement with single tables.
+- Cover the fundamentals of querying databases, focusing on the SELECT statement with single tables.